When you gaze across your lawn, the thought might occur: “Is it time to water my grass a better way?”

 - Check for leaks around the sprinkler heads.
 A cap may be loose or there could be damage from unusual pressure on the sprinkler head, such as from a lawn mower.

-If you’re still unsure of the issue with your sprinkler system, submit a claim today.
+Don’t have a home warranty?
+Now is the BEST time to get a free quote.
 Select Home Warranty is here to guard your home and your wallet.